Review of The Cure

 With only 90 minutes to play with – an underappreciated length for modern films I’d say – it’s a slight shame then that The Cure takes a while to get going, especially with what eventually becomes quite an eerie premise.

-A mishmash of Ex Machina moments in a sterile glass-walled home is cross-cut with wig-wearing musical montages creating a strange tonal from the outset too.
+A mishmash of Ex Machina moments in a sterile glass-walled home is cross-cut with wig-wearing musical montages, which creates a strange tonal vibe from the outset too.
 And yet despite the cryptic illness seemingly the driving force, the narrative has far too little drive in itself.

 Ally has multiple dream-like recollections of strange experiments, but early on too much time is spent on teenage foibles and chit-chat.
 This may connect with a younger crowd but this jaded 40-something felt it was time best used elsewhere as it reveals very little about the characters in the end.